ShaunCurtis/CEC.FormControls/ReadMe.md

 ### InputBase<$T>$

 All the input controls inherit from InputBase<$T>$.
-Diving into the code, the key section is the Property CurrentValue.
-It’s here that the stored value is set to the current value and the IsModified decision made.
-The property looks like this, unfortunately it protected and can’t be overridden.
+Dive into the code, and you wil find the value checking code resides in the Property CurrentValue.
+It checks the entered value against the stored value notifies the EditContext accordingly.
+The property looks like this:

 ```
 /// <summary>